Sophia Hutchins: Career

-Hutchins appeared on two episodes of the ITV talk show Loose Women (UK) in September 2018 and November 2019, respectively, and on an episode of the ITV breakfast television programme Lorraine (UK), also in November 2019.
+Hutchins was an influencer, appearing on two episodes of the ITV talk show Loose Women (UK) in September 2018 and November 2019, respectively, and on an episode of the ITV breakfast television programme Lorraine (UK), also in November 2019.
 Her television appearances were in connection to promoting Jenner, who was appearing as a contestant on the nineteenth season of the ITV survival reality television series I'm a Celebrity...Get Me Out of Here!
 (UK); Jenner was eliminated from the competition on December 6, leaving in sixth place.
 Hutchins appeared alongside Jenner on the finale "Coming Out 2019" episode.

 Hutchins was the founder CEO of LUMASOL, a company that made sunscreen mist.
 In September 2019, she was profiled by Forbes about LUMASOL.
 She launched her company in May 2020, owned by Luma Suncare, Inc., trademarking "LUMASOL" in May 2019.
 Her company was originally set to launch in April 2020, however, the launch was postponed in response to the COVID-19 pandemic.
 She cited Jenner's battle with basal-cell carcinoma, the most common type of skin cancer, as her inspiration behind her company.

 Hutchins made guest appearances on the eighteenth season of the E! reality television series Keeping Up with the Kardashians.
 The season aired weekly between March 26 and April 30, 2020.
 She made guest appearances on the twentieth season, which aired weekly between March 18 and June 20, 2021.

 Hutchins appeared as a model in an advertising campaign for Kim Kardashian's shapewear and clothing brand SKIMS in August 2020.
 She modeled a $78 nude bodysuit.

 Hutchins made a failed attempt at becoming a main cast member on the Bravo reality television series The Real Housewives of Beverly Hills in 2020.
 That October, Andy Cohen, an executive producer of The Real Housewives franchise, denied the rumors of her casting.

 Controversies

 In October 2020, Hutchins and LUMASOL were sued by a former employee, Rosa Chu.
 Chu alleged that Hutchins fired her after she had advocated that the marketing team should work from home amid the COVID-19 pandemic.
 Chu also alleged that Hutchins would often make racially insensitive remarks.
 In November 2021, the lawsuit was settled.

 In June 2024, Hutchins publicly attacked the LGBTQ community and made racially insensitive remarks in a social media rant.
-Caitlyn Jenner later defended her.
+Jenner later defended her.

 In November 2024, Hutchins and Jenner were sued by the British investor Lee Greenfield in relations to their $JENNER cryptocurrency.
 In May 2025, a federal judge dismissed the lawsuit ruling that the plaintiffs failed to establish jurisdiction in the United States.

+In April 2026, Caitlyn Jenner stated that Hutchins owed her over $439,000 at the time of her death; Jenner filed a claim to the Hutchins Estate for this money.